f4exb/sdrangel/Readme.md

 - dev: the development branch
 - legacy: the modified code from the parent application [hexameron rtl-sdrangelove](https://github.com/hexameron/rtl-sdrangelove) before a major redesign of the code was carried out and sync was lost.

-<h2>Untested plugins</h2>

-These plugins come from the parent code base and have been maintained so that they compile but they are not being actively tested:

-channelrx:

-  - demodlora

 <h1>Specific features</h1>

 <h2>Multiple device support</h2>